 With the Eat Stop Eat regime, there is no need to eliminate any foods you are used to or adjust your meals, except for not eating during your fasts.

 You can only do this if you choose to and aim for better results.

 There is proof that intermittent fasting may prolong life, slowing down the aging process and eliminating frequent illnesses.
 Losing weight has many health benefits.

 Intermittent fasting decreases body fat and overall body weight relatively quickly.
-Scientific studies support this method for weight loss, including a 2011 literature review in Obesity Reviews, which found that a 12-week program of intermittent fasting worked as well as daily calorie reduction for losing weight.
+Scientific studies support this method for weight loss, including a 2011 literature review in Obesity Reviews, which found that a 12-week program of intermittent fasting worked and daily calorie reduction for losing weight.

 The regime maintains skeletal muscle mass; this was also supported by the research cited in the 2011 Obesity Reviews article.

-Eat Stop Eat may improve growth of hormone levels.
+Eat Stop Eat may improve the growth of hormone levels.

 While more human research is needed to make such a claim about its effect on human health, Brad maintains that Eat Stop Eat may reduce inflammation and promote cellular cleansing.

 It’s easy to follow for most people as it does not require following restricted diets or eliminating particular food groups, such as carbs.
 This can help reduce cravings since no food is off-limits.

 Eat Stop Eat is adaptable to most lifestyles.